mkb79/Audible/README.md

 )
 ```

-### 2FA
+### 2FA (OTP Code)

-If 2-factor-authentication by default is activated a user prompt will be provided using `input`, which looks like:
+If 2-factor-authentication is activated a user prompt will be provided using `input`, which looks like:

 ```
 "OTP Code: "